storageos/deploy/k8s/examples/wordpress/README.md

 ```

 Now if you check all the services you have for this example.
-You will notice that the Wordpress Service is using NodePort.
+You will notice that the WordPress Service is using NodePort.
+By default we are using NodePort, because it allows us to exposes the Service on each Node’s IP at a static port.
+And for this example we don't necessarily need to expose the Service externally using explixitly a cloud provider’s load balancer, using the LoadBalancer.
+AS we are going to use the NGINX Ingress to route external traffic to our backend service.
+However if you wish to change the service type, you can do that in `wordpress/10-service.yml`.

 ```
 $ kubectl get service